© 2026 SimplyTrust Software Inc.

 Eastern offers 13 consumer accounts that interact with estate planning in distinct ways.
 Of those, 11 can name a trust as beneficiary or be retitled into a trust.
 Understanding the transfer methods available for each account type helps families keep assets out of probate and ensure they pass to the right people.

-Beneficiary designations at Eastern can be managed in branch and by phone, typically taking 15-30 minutes.
+Eastern lets account holders update beneficiary designations in branch and by phone, typically taking 15-30 minutes.
 Trust funding is also available, allowing families to retitle accounts into the name of a revocable living trust.

 Preparing your estate